Quality since 1922

 What helps your baby teething

 For centuries, parents have had great compassion for their teething children.
-As a result, numerous home remedies found their way into nurseries and are still passed down by grandmothers and midwives today</p>.
+As a result, numerous home remedies found their way into nurseries and are still passed down by grandmothers and midwives today.

 • Violet Roots

-• Classic teething aid for chewing.
+• Classic teething aid for chewing

-Scientific evidence for this does not exist.
-Also, there is a high risk of choking if your child wears the necklace unsupervised or while sleeping.
+Popular wisdom has it that amber contains essential oils that are absorbed through the skin and are said to make teething easier.
+Scientific evidence for this does not exist and there is a high risk of choking if your child wears the necklace unsupervised or while sleeping.

-• The best: cooling teething rings
+• The best option: cooling teething rings

 What helps with teething on the go?

+A teething glove is a wonderful alternative.
+It can be adjusted to fit your baby's hand with a Velcro strap so it won't get lost.
+The glove is made of absorbent, breathable material that can absorb your baby's saliva.
 At the top of the glove is a chewing strip with various grooves that make it easier for your baby to chew.
 In addition, there is a crackle foil inside the glove to distract your child from the pain of teething and keep him or her busy while on the go.

 What helps with the pain?

 Distraction is always a good choice when your baby is suffering from teething pain.
 Sing to him, show him rattles or crackling toys.
-A teething aid with an integrated rattle or crackling foil is the ideal choice, because in addition to distraction, pain relief through chewing is the best remedy for the severe pressure pain on your baby's jaw. .
+A teething aid with an integrated rattle or crackling foil is the ideal choice, because in addition to distraction, pain relief through chewing is the best remedy for the severe pressure pain on your baby's jaw.

 What does baby's dental care look like?

 In the beginning, a finger toothbrush is ideal.
-You put this special toothbrush on your finger and can comfortably stroke over the teeth.After a while, your baby will need a toothbrush.
+You put this special toothbrush on your finger and can comfortably stroke over the teeth.
+After a while, your baby will need a toothbrush.